-The construction sector plays a key role in fostering economic growth within developing nations (Khan, Liew, & Ghazali, 2014).
+The construction sector plays a key role in fostering economic growth within developing nations (Khan, Liew and Ghazali, 2014).
 As a result, there has been a notable surge in construction activities that necessitate a considerable workforce (Zulkeflee et al., 2022).
-However, local labour hesitance to take on labour-intensive roles in the industry due to factors such as inadequate wages and substandard social conditions (Tannock, 2015).
-Hence, contractor firms are compelled to recruit foreign labour from various countries (Coniglio, Prota & Serić, 2015).
-These foreign labours are preferred for their willingness to work for lower pay and their adaptability to the challenging and risky nature of the industry (Tsang, & Nguyen, 2023).
-As contractors wield the authority to select construction labour, employers leverage this power to curtail expenditure, making the contractor's proportion a focal point for further investigation in this study (Corrigan et. al., 2022).
+However, local labourers are hesitant to take on labour-intensive roles in the industry due to factors such as inadequate wages and substandard social conditions (Tannock, 2015).
+Hence, contractor firms are compelled to recruit labour from various countries (Coniglio, Prota and Šeric, 2015).